 Paramount and Fox, however, could stand to beef up on their selections ASAP, with Paramount only having one planned feature (Reed Morano’s long-pushed-around “The Rhythm Section”) and Fox having, as of this writing, zero female-directed films on its upcoming calendar (and, yes, that includes speciality label Fox Searchlight).

 It’s important to note, however, that each studio still has a number of announced films that haven’t been scheduled yet, many of which will be helmed by female filmmakers (including new projects from Ava DuVernay, Elizabeth Banks, Olivia Wilde, Maya Forbes, Lena Kahn, and Greta Gerwig).
 Other projects have yet to officially attach filmmakers, and perhaps women are already in line for some of those jobs.
 And with Sundance kicking off later this month, distributors will be hitting the trail to pick up finished films for distribution, including those helmed by women.
 (This year’s festival will offer plenty of options: of this year’s features, 46% were directed by women.)

 Check out the list of upcoming female-directed features below, as divided by studio.
 The films listed all have a set release date (or have at least been announced as officially coming out in 2020 or 2021).
 As with our previous lists from 2019, 2018, and 2017, we will update as new films are added to (and sometimes removed from) various slates.
-As of this writing, there are 22 films directed by women in the studio offing.
+As of this writing (last updated June 12, 2020), there are 24 films directed by women in the studio offing.

 Sony Pictures Entertainment and Sony Pictures Classics